I am a writer who likes to share my passion for everything related to movies, music, or pop culture in general.

-By 2000, Arnold Schwarzenegger was starting to slowly lose his box office magic, with films like Batman & Robin (1997), End Of Days (1999) and The 6th Day (2000) all grossing less than expected at the box office and getting average reviews.
-The biggest offender was Batman & Robin (1997), a film that many hold responsible for killing the original Batman movie franchise along with the careers of its cast and crew (except George Clooney, who miraculously went on to become a huge star after it).
-It seems that Schwarzenegger suffered from it too and that's a shame, as I consider the three films I mentioned above to be very entertaining and different than anything else in Arnold's filmography (yes, I actually thought he was the right casting choice for Mr. Freeze...).
+By 2000, Arnold Schwarzenegger was starting to slowly lose his box office magic, with films like Batman & Robin (1997), End Of Days (1999) and The 6th Day (2000) all grossing less than expected and getting average reviews.
+The biggest offender was Batman & Robin (1997), a film that many hold responsible for killing the original Batman movie franchise along with the careers of its cast and crew (except George Clooney, who miraculously went on to become a huge star).
+It seems that Schwarzenegger suffered from it too and that's a shame, as I consider the three films I mentioned above to be very entertaining and different than anything else in Arnold's filmography.
+(Yes, I actually thought he was the right casting choice for Mr. Freeze...).
 To me, the most interesting film of those three is The 6th Day, a sci-fi extravaganza dealing with the themes of cloning and identity.
 Sadly, it seems the general public thought differently at the time, as the film grossed only 96 000 000$ out of its 82 000 000$ budget.
 Film critics disliked the film, with some even comparing it negatively to Total Recall (1990).
 I always thought that was unfair and that The 6th Day should have been a much bigger hit.
 Yes, I absolutely love this film.

 The plot of the film is its first strong point ; I consider it quite original and ambitious.
 "The Sixth Day" is set in a world of the very near future in which cattle, fish and even the family pet can be cloned.
 But cloning humans is illegal—that is until family man Adam Gibson (Schwarzenegger) comes home from work one day to find a clone has replaced him.
 Taken from his family and plunged into a sinister world he doesn't understand, Gibson must not only save himself from the assassins who must now destroy him to protect their secret, but uncover who and what is behind the horrible things happening to him.
 "The Sixth Day" is the story of Gibson's struggle to reclaim his life and his family (blu-ray.com).

-Don't be fooled by the fact that this is a big Hollywood blockbuster (and Schwarzenegger film) ; The 6th Day raises interesting questions about identity and the value of human life.
+Don't be fooled by the fact that this is a big Hollywood blockbuster (and a Schwarzenegger film) ; The 6th Day raises interesting questions about identity and the value of human life.
 Cloning was a very hot subject back in 2000, with the successful cloning of Dolly the sheep in 1996.
-One exchange in the movie between a reporter and Michael Drucker (Tony Goldwyn) always comes to my mind when thinking of this film :
+One exchange in the movie between a reporter and Michael Drucker (Tony Goldwyn) always comes to my mind when I think of this film :

 - Reporter : Do you think human cloning laws should be changed?